gsmartensson/brain_age_prediction_public/README.md

 ```
 or, if you don't want to use the terminal, copy the link into your browser.
 This will prompt a download, which you direct to you directory of choice.
 Left-click on the .tar.gz and extract content.

-To download the model weights used in the [original paper](https://www.sciencedirect.com/science/article/pii/S2213158219302220) (v0.7, trained on a smaller data set), use the link "wget "https://github.com/gsmartensson/brain_age_prediction_public/releases/download/v0.7/0.7.tar.gz"" instead.

 ## Usage
 ### Single case